-{\bf Stage \MakeUppercase{\romannumeral1}: Basic Scenarios Pre-training.} The first stage is designed to enhance the multi-object perception capability and achieve localization in basic scenarios. we start by initialization with the weights from LLaVA to equip \textbf{Griffon} with the vision language alignment capability and the instruction comprehension capability.
-Furthermore, we use the whole 6M pre-training data in language-prompted localization dataset for pre-training with the goal of creating a foundation model that has the ability to accurately locate all objects in an image.
-To construct the input language $X_{ins}$, for each image $X_v$, a template will be sampled randomly from the all templates generated and integrated with the label.
+The first stage is designed to enhance the multi-object perception capability and achieve localization in basic scenarios.
+We start by initialization with the weights from LLaVA to equip \textbf{Griffon} with the vision-language alignment capability and the instruction comprehension capability.
+Furthermore, we use the whole 6M pre-training data in the Language-prompted Localization Dataset for pre-training to create a foundation model that can accurately locate all objects in an image.
+To construct the input language $X_{ins}$, for each image $X_v$, a template will be sampled randomly from the all templates generated and integrated with the label for better generalization.
 Instead of only training the projector, we train the entire network.
-In this way, with the fine-grained supervision, the details will be kept in the visual features, beneficial for small targets and fine-grained discrimination.
+In this way, with fine-grained supervision, the details will be kept in the visual features, beneficial for small targets and fine-grained discrimination.